Martchus/cpp-utilities/README.md

     - conversion from number to string and vice verca
     - encoding/decoding base-64
     - building string without multiple heap allocations ("string builder")
-* IO
+* using standard IO streams
     - reading/writing primitive data types of various sizes (little-endian and big-endian)
     - reading/writing terminated strings and size-prefixed strings
     - reading/writing INI files
-    - reading bitwise
+    - reading bitwise (from a buffer; not using standard IO streams)
     - writing formatted output using ANSI escape sequences
     - instantiating a standard IO stream from a native file descriptor to support UTF-8 encoded file paths under Windows and Android's `content://` URLs